 Warm Up the New Email Account

 If your campaigns are hefty ones and you have more than one email account to send emails to subscribers, you need to keep in mind that it’s essential to warm up the new account before you start using it.

 Don’t blast several emails at once from the beginning.
 Instead, start small and send out one email that is going to have high open rates.
 That way, you’ll show that your email address is a trustworthy one and can be whitelisted.
+You can also use an email warmup tool to help with the warmup process.
 Once that is done, you can start increasing the email volume.

 Make Sure to Personalise Your Emails